Jump to accessibility statement Skip to content

 What can you do with a law degree?

 When thinking about career options with a law degree, most people will aspire to be a solicitor or barrister.
-While these roles are very important, completing a Law degree opens many doors for many different types of role within a private, public and third sectors.
+While these roles are very important, completing a law degree opens many doors for many different types of role within the private, public and third sectors.
 Organisations often have an in-house legal team, whose role might be to support HR functions, IP or marketing teams.

-The role of a lawyer is rich and diverse, whether it’s a solicitor, member of the bar or a patent or copyright attorney, no one day will be exactly the same, clients will be different and have different needs.
-It can be hard at times, but it also makes it challenging, interesting and fun because you have to find real solutions, to real problems, and that’s why it’s an incredibly exciting career to have.
+The role of a lawyer is rich and diverse, whether it’s a solicitor, member of the bar, or a patent or copyright attorney.
+No one day will be exactly the same as clients will be different and have different needs.
+It can be hard at times, but it also makes it challenging, interesting and fun because you have to find real solutions to real problems.

 Law article main image